• ABOUT

 You can keep the remaining Tepezcohuite mix stored in a small glass jar with a lid in the refrigerator for up to one week.

-You can purchase Tepezcohuite powder HERE.
+You can purchase Tepezcohuite powder HERE

 Lastly, thank you to my daughter Paloma and her friend Maddie for letting me use your faces for this post :)

-Posted by Felicia Ruiz
+Felicia Ruiz Felicia Ruiz

 CHIA HAIR JELLY